 Neil's Harbour is about 25 minutes north of Ingonish just off of the Cabot Trail.
 You'll see the signs.

 Or, you can make it a full day adventure and travel to Bay St. Lawrence which is about 1 hour north of Ingonish.
-Look at my map of Cape Breton and you'll see Bay St. Lawrence in Northern Cape Breton.
+Check out the map I included at the beginning of this page and you'll see Bay St. Lawrence in Northern Cape Breton.

 There are a couple of scenic look-offs in the area that are worth exploring especially if you don't have a lot of time for a couple of hours for hiking.